Top 5 Reasons Why Investing Is Important

 Index Investing

-This strategy is based on John C. Bogle’s investing approach where instead of focusing on beating the index and paying high fees, you would mimic the index at very low fees.
+This strategy is based on John C. Bogle’s investing approach, in which instead of focusing on beating the index and paying high fees, you would mimic the index at very low fees.

-There is a huge momentum nowadays with index investing.
-It allows for any investor to put their money at work with little knowledge and still get good returns.
-It is also argued that over a really long period of time, no investors can continuously beat the index.
-Why try to beat the index if professionals can’t do it is their final conclusion.
+There is huge momentum nowadays with index investing.
+It allows any investor to put their money to work with little knowledge and still get good returns.
+However, it is also argued that over a really long period of time, no investors can continuously beat the index.
+Why try to beat the index if professionals can’t do it is their conclusion.

 Dividend Investing